Hell's Kitchen (American TV series) season 23

 The twenty-third season of the American competitive reality television series Hell's Kitchen (subtitled as Hell's Kitchen: Head Chefs Only) premiered on Fox on September 26, 2024, and concluded on February 6, 2025.
-Gordon Ramsay returned as host and head chef, while season 11–14 sous-chef James Avery returned as the Blue Team's sous-chef, replacing Jason Santos, and season 14 semifinalist and season 17 winner Michelle Tribble returned as the Red Team's sous-chef, replacing Christina Wilson.
+Gordon Ramsay returned as host and head chef, while season 14 semifinalist and season 17 winner Michelle Tribble returned as the Red Team's sous-chef, replacing Christina Wilson, and season 11–14 sous-chef James Avery returned as the Blue Team's sous-chef, replacing Jason Santos.
 Marino Monferrato returned as maître d'.
-This is the first season to take place on the East Coast, with all episodes filmed at the Hell's Kitchen Restaurant at Foxwoods Resort Casino in Ledyard, Connecticut, which also served as the prize location for this season's winner.
+This was the first season to take place on the East Coast, with all episodes filmed at the Foxwoods Resort Casino in Ledyard, Connecticut, where the winner became head chef at the Hell's Kitchen Restaurant and also received $250,000.

-The season was won by executive chef Kyle Timpson, with country club executive chef Hannah Flora finishing second and executive banquet chef Egypt Davis placing third.
+The season was won by executive chef Kyle Timpson, with country club executive chef Hannah Flora finishing second.

 This season aired the 350th episode of the series.